The District of Columbia Council gave final approval for a Paid Family and Medical Leave law enacted in 2017 and effective July 2020.

 The bill, which passed with a veto-proof majority of nine to four, provides private-sector employees with eight weeks of leave to bond with a new child, six weeks of leave to care for an ill or injured family member, and two weeks of leave to recover from a medical condition.
 The city will reimburse workers with 90 percent of the first $900 they earn in a week, and pay 50 percent of their remaining weekly pay, with a cap of $1,000 per week.
 The program will be paid for with a new 0.62 percent payroll tax on employers that is estimated to generate $250 million annually.
 The new law will not apply to federal government or D.C. government employees.
-It is expected to go into effect in 2019.
-D.C. joins California, Rhode Island, New Jersey, and New York in providing such a benefit.
-Learn more here.
+D.C. joins California, Rhode Island, New Jersey, New York, Washington, Massachusetts, and several other municipalities in providing such a benefit.